 It’s also a good idea to hire an adjuster if you think your insurer offered an insufficient claim amount.

 Your adjuster will not only help you file the claim but also negotiate the settlement amount.

 Safe Steps to Take After the Flood

-Once the flood subsides, document the losses and damages your home has sustained.
+Once the flood subsides, document your home’s losses and damages.

 Take as many photos and videos of the flood-affected areas of your home.